bjornspockeli/nRF52_peripherals_tutorial/Readme.md

     // Check which pin that generated the event as well as which type of button action that caused the event.
 }
 ```
+4. Compile and flash the project to your nRF52 DK and verify that the LED is toggeling when you push the button.

 ### 4. Servo - Controlling a servo using the PWM library